-- Take a moment and think about what this information means for you.
+- Take a moment and think about how fear has shown up in your life lately.
 Where are your thoughts now?
 Where have they been?
 How do your thoughts feel in your body?

 The good news is that we can observe our reactions without letting them consume us.
 While we’re all wired to think and feel, to fear and fret, we’re also wired to “attend” and “befriend,” as psychologists would say.
 We might also call these natural responses “mindfulness” and “compassion.”
 These responses are not just feel-good sentiments, but natural to all of us, and extremely useful in times of uncertainty and fear.

 I can still recall where I was when I heard about the Boston Marathon bombing.
 I was 6000 away in Helsinki, Finland, leading a mindfulness workshop when I un-mindfully checked my phone during the lunch break to a torrent of messages asking if I was okay.
 Checking the news, I saw the bloody photos of fearful faces on the streets I’d walked down my whole life, at an event I grew up watching a few blocks from my house.
 Fear struck, I acknowledged it, and my response turned to “attend,” thinking through how I could be most helpful from so far away, and “befriend,” caring for myself and reaching out to my friends and family back home to offer my love and support.
 Had I been at the finish line, fight or flight, or freeze and hide would have absolutely been the most useful responses, and did save the lives of many people I knew back home.